-This project involves the blending of renewable hydrogen with natural gas for supply to more than 700 properties in the suburb of Mitchell Park, and to supply 100% hydrogen to industry via tube trailers.
-The project also aims to supply hydrogen for transport in the future.
+This project involves the blending of renewable hydrogen with natural gas for supply to around 4,000 properties in metropolitan Adelaide, as well as direct hydrogen supply to industry and mobility applications via tube trailers.

-Australian Gas Networks (AGN) which is part of the Australian Gas Infrastructure Group (AGIG)
+Australian Gas Networks (AGN), part of the Australian Gas Infrastructure Group (AGIG)

 |Main end-use classification:

 The facility has the capacity to produce approximately 175 tonnes of hydrogen per annum

 South Australia, Australia